lidofinance/lido-otc-seller/README.md

 - `BUY_TOKEN` secondary token address to exchange for.
 - `PRICE_FEED` ChainLink price feed address for tokens pair above.
 - `BENEFICIARY` Beneficiary address.
 This address will be recipient of all filled exchange orders.
 Also it has rights to cancel non filled yet orders.
-- `MAX_SLIPPAGE` max allowed slippage from ChainLink price feed on order settle moment.
+- `MAX_MARGIN` max allowed spot price margin from ChainLink price feed on order settle moment.

 Example content of `otc_seller_config.py`: